City-of-Helsinki/kukkuu/hel_django_auditlog_extra/README.md

 #### `auditlog_access`

-    Decorator to init audit logging to a Graphene DjangoObjectType's get_node method.
+    Decorator to add audit logging to a Graphene DjangoObjectType's get_node method.

     Uses the `accessed` signal to log the access of the node.